SiR-PENt/lendsqr-admin-dashboard/Readme.md

 If `users` property doesn't exist on the `localStorage` yet, an API call is made and a `users` property is initialized in the `localStorage`.

 After this process is completed, data is then populated to the UI.

+To learn more about the functionalities implemented, check out this [article](https://medium.com/@olasunkanmiibalogun/a-technical-interview-project-building-a-lending-as-a-service-application-e1dfa9cbeda4)